Language selection

 Infographic presenting elements to be studied by Canadian scientists with SWOT mission data.
 (Credit: CSA)

-The SWOT Canadian science team, led by Environment and Climate Change Canada (ECCC) and Fisheries and Oceans Canada, is working towards mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of:
+The SWOT international science team, including Canadian scientists from Environment and Climate Change Canada and Fisheries and Oceans Canada, is pursuing SWOT mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of:

 Hydrology